 - You're eligible for a new credit card offer

 To resolve these “issues,” you’ll either be asked to send your details directly or to click a link.
 Links could lead to pages that either download malware on your device, send any information you enter to scammers, or both.

 Also called smishing (for SMS phishing), these scams are very similar to email phishing schemes.

-Instead of an email, you’ll receive a text, supposedly from your bank.
+Instead of an email, you’ll receive a text, supposedly from your bank or credit union.
 Once again, the “reason” for contact can include a broad range of things, such as:

 - Confirming a payment